-Quick Assist is a helpful tool built into Windows 11 that lets you get or give help on a computer from far away.
-It’s great if you want to fix a problem or show someone how to do something on their PC without being there in person.
+Quick Assist is a helpful tool built into Windows 11.
+It lets you help someone fix a computer problem from far away.
+Or it lets someone help you fix your computer without being in the same room.

-Here’s how it works: the person helping shares a special security code with the person needing help.
-This code lets the helper connect safely to the other computer.
+How does it work?
+The person helping shares a special security code with the person needing help.
+This code creates a safe connection between the two computers.

 1. Open Quick Assist

-• Click the Quick Assist app when it shows up.
+Quick Assistin the search box. - Click the Quick Assist app when it appears.

 2. Start Quick Assist